UnisHub University Compass

 Which universities have the largest Science, Technology, and Society programs?

-Currently 46 accredited institutions offer Science, Technology, and Society degrees across the U.S. Programs with the highest enrollment include Farmingdale State College (196 graduates), James Madison University (JMU) (62 graduates), and Brown University (57 graduates).
+Currently 46 accredited institutions offer Science, Technology, and Society degrees across the U.S. Programs with the highest enrollment include Farmingdale State College (FSC) (196 graduates), James Madison University (JMU) (62 graduates), and Brown University (57 graduates).

 Program size doesn't necessarily indicate quality—consider factors like faculty expertise, production opportunities, location, and available degree levels when choosing a school.